pulkomandy/contiki-1.x/README.md

 Contiki uses the space usually reserved to BASIC, from &100 to &3700, for its kernel.
-Since the Firmware and AMSDOS reserve all memory from &A700 up, this more than 29K of free RAM for applications.
+Since the Firmware and AMSDOS reserve all memory from &A700 up, this leaves more than 29K of free RAM for applications.
 Not bad, but we can do better.

 Current memory usage (with memstats.prg + desktop.prg running):
-* Heap size: 29188 bytes
+* Heap size: 29157 bytes
-* Free memory: 24171 bytes
+* Free memory: 24282 bytes

 Firmware-based CTK driver
 -------------------------